OGR Bike Mag

 Spin your legs out

 Chances are, your bike has been gathering dust in the garage all winter.
 Break in your quads gently with a little help from some friends on the West Coast Wilderness Trail.
-Operators such as Cycle Journeys and Kiwi Journeys can shuttle you and your luggage so you can enjoy the best of this easy, grade 2 cycle trail (e-bikes optional).
+Operators Cycle Journeys and Kiwi Journeys can shuttle you and your luggage so you can enjoy the best of this easy, grade 2 cycle trail (e-bikes optional).
 Experience ancient forest, glacial rivers, rugged coastlines during the day, a hot meal and comfy bed by night.

 Can’t be bothered to bring your own bike?
 No problem, there are plenty of places to hire them on the West Coast, including Fox Glacier where you can also take a guided e-bike tour to the best views of the icy giant.